ajourneythroughdatascience/deep-dives/computer-science/type-classes-in-scala/type-classes-in-scala.md

 Now that we have understood the very basics of type classes, we can proceed with some simple examples that will hopefully transmit why these constructs are extremely valuable when working with a strong statically-typed language like Scala.

 ## 1. Requesting data from an external API
-Sometimes we're working with external APIs, and stumble upon poorly-documented ones, where we don't fully know the return type of the object requested.
-If we're working with strong statically-typed languages such as Scala, this is our worst nightmare, since one simple misalignment can complete break our program.
+Sometimes we work with external APIs and stumble upon poorly-documented ones where we don't fully know the return type of the object requested.
+If we're working with strong statically-typed languages such as Scala, this is our worst nightmare since one simple misalignment can completely break our program.

-We can solve this by using a type class that acts according to the object type that we're getting.
-But first, we have to ask ourselves, how can our external data be structured?
+We can solve this by using a type class that acts according to the object type we're getting.
+But first, we must ask ourselves how our external data can be structured.
 What data structures could be used to transfer the data through this mysterious API?

 Well, below are some ideas:
-- List
+- `List`
 	- A list of values of the same type, but we can have multiple lists of multiple types.
-- Array
+- `Array`
 	- Same as with lists
-- Enum
+- `Enum`
 	- Can have multiple different types.
-- Map
+- `Map`
 	- Can have keys associated with the values.

 Great.
-So now we have an infinite amount of options to choose from, and this will take forever to write.
-The best approach here is to get at least some information of our object, and try to build from there.
+So now we have infinite options to choose from, and this will take forever to write.
+The best approach here is to get at least some information about our object and try to build from there.

 For the sake of this example, let us imagine that the developers of this external API actually provided some hints of the output structure.
 They said it might be one of the following:
-- A `Map` of key value pairs, where each key is of type `String`, and each value is an object of type `Array` with the following possible element types:
+- A `Map` of key-value pairs, where each key is of type `String`, and each value is an object of type `Array` with the following possible element types:
 	- `Int`
 	- `String`
 	- `Double`